This year is off to a good start…because I’m starting an art business!

 I’m careful to say “starting” and not “started” because I’ve yet to open a store or create a product.
 But even though I’m still in the foundation-building stage, I’ve started to make moves.

 One of the first changes you’ve probably noticed is that you’re on a new website.
 MonicaHeilmanArt.com will be the new home for this blog and my art portfolio.
-My former blog site, MonicaHeilman.com, is now dedicated to my freelance writing business and digital marketing (my writing niche).
+My former blog site, MonicaHeilman.com, is now the domain for my professional, academic website (and home to a new blog).

 I wanted my first original post here on MHA to be about these changes.
 But when I stopped to think about how I could make this post valuable for you, dear reader, I thought why not do a series on starting and running an art business?